 “One interviewee recently pointed out that our university had more to do and say about the famed fraternity-related flamingo death in 2014.
 Officials hit the kid with a felony charge.
 What results have we seen from the SAE rape case?
 The fraternity was suspended from participating in Greek Life events, but they remained on campus and no arrests were made, a proverbial slap on the wrist for the assailants.”

 Thomas H. Burke, the Vice President for Student Affairs and Vice Provost, wrote that the University had taken extensive steps to investigate and address the situation.
-But according to him, no drugs were ever found other than alcohol.
+But according to him, no drugs were ever found other than alcohol.“As previously stated, the investigation of the chapter and any individuals affected during the incident did not produce medical evidence of other substances besides alcohol, nor did UPD find evidence of other substances in a subsequent search of the SAE house,” Burke wrote.
+“The individual who reported the incident did not press criminal charges, and the investigation did not produce evidence that resulted in any arrests.”

 “Even though we cannot control the actions of individuals, the University is committed to doing all that we can to prevent this type of incident in the future,” Burke added.